Here's Lewis on the subway, delighted to be going to his birthday dinner with myself and Pierre...

 Our server, in slouchier pants, blonde ponytail and facial scruff, was cordial, attentive, and had learned his bedside manner.
 He refolded napkins, held the chair when Pierre arrived, served the drinks off of small metal tray, unwrapped/uncorked & presented the bottle of wine (that the sommelier had chosen with Lewis—an Alsatian refreshing white), and crumbed the table.

 My appetizer of Peekytoe Crab Cake was so flavorful!
 My dinner choice of Pork Chop Schnitzel was delicious!
 Fork-tender and yet crispy on the outside.
-When our wine glasses were empty, we opted to share one dessert: an artistic block of dark chocolate ganache, filled with dense pudding-like mouse, accompanied by chocolate gelato and a step-like chocolate wafer.
+When our wine glasses were empty, we opted to share one dessert: an artistic block of dark chocolate ganache, filled with dense mousse, and accompanied by chocolate gelato and a chocolate wafer.

 However, our waiter had been advised that we were celebrating Lewis' birthday, so he brought another complimentary candlelit dessert: Homemade Pistachio Ice Cream sundae.
 And, with a smile, he gave me a dessert, alongside my espresso: a Sticky Toffee Pudding alongside juicy grapefruit chunks.